-- 712 Americans were asked to share their biggest negative issue with their internet service provider.
+- Over 750 Americans* were asked to share their biggest negative issue with their internet service provider.
 Respondents could choose multiple answers.

-- Complaints of “Slow Speeds” and “Not Getting Advertised Speeds” both drew 21% and 20% of the answers, respectively.
+- Complaints of speed drew 10% of the answers, respectively.

 Given these factors, it’s important to keep an eye on the level of access and possible pain points that the average American is facing.
-We surveyed 712 internet users from diverse backgrounds and locations to find out what are their biggest issues with internet access.
+We surveyed over 750 internet users from diverse backgrounds and locations to find out what are their biggest issues with internet access.
 Here are the results:

 High broadband prices worry consumers

 Regardless of how fast or stable your internet connection ends up being, if you can’t afford a plan at all, you’re not going to stay connected for long.
-Prices have been going up recently and our survey shows that it’s being felt by many Americans.
+37% of our survey respondents claimed that price is a main reason that they would either switch internet providers or plans.

 For now, if your area has multiple ISP choices, be sure to shop around for the best deals and bundles.